NathanEpstein/pydata-london/README.md

 ### Parameter Tuning

 - Obviously, these parameters can be tuned to fit the needs of the application.
-- A model with more trees / data can take longer to train but may have greater accuracy.
+- A model with more trees / data can take longer to train, but may have greater accuracy.
-- More depth / features increases the likelihood of overfitting but may be appropriate if features have complex interactions.
+- More depth / features increases the likelihood of overfitting, but may be appropriate if features have complex interactions.

 --